Suicide of Atul Subhash

-Atul Subhash (25 January 1990 – 9 December 2024) was a software engineer and artificial intelligence professional from Bengaluru, India, who was found dead in his apartment at Marathahalli, having died by suicide due to hanging.
-The incident sparked discussions about various issues related to matrimonial disputes in India, including the country's dowry laws, the judicial system, and mental health.
+Atul Subhash (25 January 1990 – 9 December 2024) was a software engineer and artificial intelligence professional from Bengaluru, India, who was found dead in his apartment at Marathahalli, having died by suicide by hanging.
+The incident sparked discussions about various issues related to matrimonial disputes in India, regarding discrimination against men, dowry laws, judicial corruption in India, and mental health awareness.

 Background

 Marriage and divorce

 Subhash was originally from Bihar and was involved in a divorce and custody dispute with his estranged wife, Nikita Singhania.
-The couple, married in 2019, lived separately for three years and had a four-year-old son together.
+The couple, married in 2019, lived separately for three years since 2021 and had a four-year-old son together.
 Allegations of harassment, extortion, and financial demands marked the divorce proceedings.
-Before his death, Subhash left behind a 24-page document and an 81minute video recording.
-In these documents, he expressed his concerns and grievances regarding his divorce and custody case.